rokj/watcher/README.md

 ## requirements

+- you need to user public key authentication
-You need to have https://linux.die.net/man/1/mailx installed on the system for script to send email when file changed.
+- you need to have https://linux.die.net/man/1/mailx installed on the system for script to send email when file changed.